YOUR LEGAL RIGHTS AND OPTIONS

 • Settlements totaling approximately $300,000 have now been reached with Defendants Shinyei Technology Co., Ltd. and Shinyei Capacitor Co., Ltd. (“Shinyei”) as well as Taitsu Corporation (collectively, “Settling Defendants”).

 • Only certain Defendants have agreed to settle the lawsuit.
-In addition to the Settling Defendants listed above, ELNA Co., Ltd. and ELNA America, Inc. (“ELNA”); Matsuo Electric Co., Ltd. (“Matsuo”); Nichicon Corporation and Nichicon (America) Corporation (“Nichicon”); Panasonic Corporation, Panasonic Corporation of North America, SANYO Electric Co., Ltd., and SANYO Electronic Device (U.S.A.)
+In addition to the Settling Defendants listed above, ELNA Co., Ltd. and ELNA America, Inc. (“ELNA”); Matsuo Electric Co., Ltd. (“Matsuo”); Nichicon Corporation and Nichicon (America) Corporation (“Nichicon”); and Panasonic Corporation, Panasonic Corporation of North America, SANYO Electric Co., Ltd., SANYO Electronic Device (U.S.A.)
 Corporation (“Panasonic”); NEC TOKIN Corp. and NEC TOKIN America, Inc. (“NEC TOKIN”); Okaya Electric Industries Co., Ltd. (“OEI”); Nitsuko Electronics Corporation (“Nitsuko”); Hitachi Chemical Co., Ltd., Hitachi AIC Inc., and Hitachi Chemical Co.
 America, Ltd. (“Hitachi”); Soshin Electric Co., Ltd. and Soshin Electronics of America, Inc. (“Soshin”); Rubycon Corp. and Rubycon America, Inc. (“Rubycon”); Holy Stone Enterprise Co., Ltd., Holy Stone Holdings Co., Ltd., Holy Stone Polytech Co., Ltd., and Milestone Global Technology, Inc. (“Holystone”); and Nippon Chemi-Con Corp. and United Chemi-Con, Inc. (“NCC/UCC”) have previously agreed to settlements.

-• The Non-Settling Defendant companies include: Nissei Electric Co., Ltd. and Toshin Kogyo Co., Ltd. (collectively, “Non-Settling Defendants”).
+• The Non-Settling Defendant companies include: Nissei Electric Co., Ltd., and Toshin Kogyo Co., Ltd. (collectively, “Non-Settling Defendants”).

 • The Settlement Classes for the Shinyei and Taitsu Settlement Agreements include the following: